opencobra/artenolis/docker/README.md

  # Building Artenolis from scratch

 Using a clean minimal Ubuntu 20.04 distribution as base.
+Recommended minimum for Jenkins is 4GB RAM, 24GB disk space, however in the Artenolis configuration, due to the need to run resourse intensive Matlab jobs, a minimum of 16GB and 500GB disk space is recommended.

-If using a virtual machine, convigure with 4GB RAM, 24GB disk space.
-During install select minimal install, no third part apps.
+During Ubuntu install select minimal install, no third part apps.
 Set primary user 'jenkins', host 'artenolis'.
 Select a strong password and keep record of it.

 ```
 apt update